operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 To run the operator itself locally during the tests instead of starting a deployment in the cluster, you can use the `--up-local` flag.
-This mode will still create global resources, but by default will not create any in-cluster namespaced resources unless the user specifies one through the `--namespaced-manifest` flag. (**NOTE**: The `--up-local` flag requires the `--namespace` flag, and the command will NOT create the `namespace`, then, be sure that you are specifying a valid namespace).
+This mode will still create global resources, but by default will not create any in-cluster namespaced resources unless the user specifies one through the `--namespaced-manifest` flag.

+**NOTE**: The --up-local flag requires the `--namespace` flag and the command will NOT create the namespace.
+Then, be sure that you are specifying a valid namespace.

 ```shell
 $ kubectl create namespace operator-test
 $ operator-sdk test local ./test/e2e --namespace operator-test --up-local